-Israeli Supreme Court says minister barred over tax offenses
+Israeli high court bars minister amid legal overhaul rift

 Yakov Margi, a Shas Cabinet minister, told Kan public radio that, “if Aryeh Deri isn’t in the government, there isn’t a government.”

-In a move that was seen as crucial to bringing the governing coalition together, Israeli legislators last month changed a law that prohibited a convict on probation from holding the post.
+In a move that was seen as crucial to bringing the governing coalition together, Israeli legislators last month changed a law that prohibited a convict on probation from being a Cabinet minister.
 That cleared the way for Deri to join the government but prompted the Supreme Court challenge.

 Deri is currently serving half a term as the minister of health and interior affairs.
 He was set to become finance minister in the second half of the term and he is also deputy prime minister.